16 Best note-taking apps for 2024

 One cool thing was the template gallery, making it easy to create different types of notes.
 But the catch was that it didn’t automatically name new notes, so you’d end up with a bunch of “Untitled Notes.”

 Over time, Evernote lost some of its shine, mainly because of changes in pricing.
-They introduced premium plans with more space, but it came with a higher price tag.
+They introduced premium plans with more space, but they came with a higher price tag.

 They also tried to step into the business world with something like Slack called Spaces, but it didn’t quite hit the mark, even though it borrowed ideas from Slack.